snipdome/learn_words/README.md

 # learn_words

 ## Description
 `learn_words` is a command-line tool designed to help you learn new words in any language.
-By using a vocabulary list, as the one provided by wortschatz.uni-leipzig.de, you can practice and memorize new words in an interactive way.
+By using a vocabulary list, as the ones provided by wortschatz.uni-leipzig.de, you can practice and memorize new words in an interactive way.

 The program is written in Python.
 It saves the words to which you have been exposed, given that you have provided any input, for example its translation or any other information as type of word and gender.